 Willow is a magical plant to partner with for making, in part because harvest does not harm the plant.
 In fact, coppicing with care can replenish the willow population in an area by encouraging deeper root growth, new and robust foliage, and colony expansion.
 Tending this important native plant in the wild not only provides an opportunity to listen to and observe bioregional cycles and shifts through time, it helps support them.
 Stewarding the willow means stewarding the watershed, partnering with the beavers, and paying attention to all the life in relationship with and among the willows.
 In this bioregion, for example, where hundred year floods are becoming an annual affair, wild willow propagation is a direct tool for climate change impact control, since willow is known for its ability to help clean, filter, and evaporate excess waters from the land.

 A fast growing perennial, willow can create robust new groves in just 1 - 2 growing seasons, infiltrating wetlands and hollows with their regenerative superpowers.
 One year of growth yields 4 - 7 ft of fragrant, storied, bark and pith flexible enough to be woven and sturdy enough to endure a lifetime of functional use.
 This fresh growth is cut in the field, bundled, and carried home to be sorted and dried for 3 months minimum in a process referred to as 'curing'.
 Before weaving, this cured willow is rehydrated in water for several days, mellowed in a tarp, and if all went well, is finally ideal for the actual work of weaving!
 It is a true field to basket, 'slow' craft affair.
-Depending on the basket, weave time can take between 4 and 12 or more.
+Depending on the basket, weave time can take between 4 and 12 hours.
 If the wild willow year is harsh or if I need more plants to fulfill orders, I happily purchase organically grown willow from my friend Lee at Willow Glen farm, just 50 miles down the road on the other side of the Mississippi.